 5) Borrow exam aids from fellow examinees unless the invigilators explicitly allow this.

-6) Communicate with other examinees or other persons.
+6) Communicate in any way with other examinees or other persons.

 7) Have a mobile phone or similar available; this also applies before the exam starts.

 8) Listen to music etc., not even with headphones.

 9) At exams with Digital Exam submission, it is not allowed to ask for IT support during the first 30 minutes of the exam time if the enquiry concerns uploading the exam submission.